etherealgemini/OCE_iGEM_Modeling/Logbook/WHERE_WE_ARE.md

 #### Visualization with COBRA

+The motivation of visualizing the metabolite network is trying to do some trouble-shooting.

 Unlukily, the function draw_by_rxn() in COBRA visualization part [**paint4Net**](https://github.com/opencobra/COBRA.tutorials/tree/d2c66d011568ab6926f23957fbd628a614796e54/visualization/paint4Net) does not work well in 2022b, for the biograph structure is removed.
 However, in 2022a, although the function is runnable, it does not work well when the graph is too large.

 So we made some modification on the draw_by_rxn, switched the structure from *biograph* to *digraph(directioned graph)* and all related function called by the 'draw_by_rxn()'.
 Here is the result.